Aaron-Bopp/TIM/40_Evergreens/Your anxiety knows your insecurities better than you do.md

 If your [[identity]] is severely repressed, you will interacting with the world with a massive blind spot because you will be feeling things without understanding them: [[Identity is your understanding of yourself vs your interaction with the world]].
 This generates [[anxiety]] because you do not understand the sources of the feelings well enough to predict when and understand why they happen. [[Social anxiety isn't irrational it's just overcompensation]], and in this case your anxiety will push you to go over every possibility, because your brain doesn't know which things to prioritize because the [[ego]] is blocking those things off: [[Our ego is our subconscious defense of our self]]

-For example, because [[Trans children will repress their dysphoria if they have been effectively taught it is unacceptable]] [[transgender|trans]] children will often have lots of untrackable anxiety.
+For example, because [[Trans children will repress their dysphoria if they have been effectively taught it is unacceptable]] [[transgender|trans]] children will often have lots of untraceable anxiety.
 This could also be related to people who are mentally handicapped often having very deep [[anxiety]] because they do not have the ability to understand situations and thus aren't able to find the source of the situation and [[anxiety]].

 ##### Cause:: material insecurity